Best mass gain Meal Plan For Every Guy

 Alternate Options: 3 oz 95% lean ground beef, 3 oz yellowfin tuna, 5 oz clams, or 3 oz clod roast

-Whole-Wheat Flax Penne Pasta
+Whole-Wheat Flax Penne Pasta1 ounce

 Alternate Options: 3 stalks asparagus, 1 cup chopped baby spinach, 3 baby zucchini, or 1 diced plum tomato